OpusVL/errorpages/README.md

       - proxy
 ```

-Add the middleware to you containers deploy label:
+Add the middleware to your containers deploy label:

 ```yaml
     deploy: